redis-developer/redis-developer-old/content/get-started/01-db-create.md

 # How to create a Redis Database

-This page explain the steo by step Redis database creation process for all the different options listed below:
+This page explain the step by step Redis database creation process for all the different options listed below:

 <details><summary>